Vectorial1024/v1024_logistics_optimization/README.md

 Each such module will have its own README section below.

-With this mod, perhaps you no longer need to use the custom trading scripts (e.g. TaterTrader, the Mules, etc.).
+With this mod, perhaps you have less need for custom trading scripts (e.g. TaterTrader, the Mules, etc.).

 ------